Package Leaflet: Information for the User

 Do notshake the pen. | ||

-Do notremove the orange cap from the pen before time. |
+Do notremove the orange cap from the pen before you are ready to inject. |

-B | Inspect the Repatha pre-filled pen. | ||
+B | Inspect the Repatha prefilled pen. | ||

-Yellow safety guard (needle inside) | |||
+Yellow Safety Protector (needle inside) | |||

-Make sure the medicine in the window is transparent and colourless to yellowish. | |||
+Make sure the medicine in the window is clear and colorless to yellowish. | |||

-Check the expiry date. | |||
+Check the expiration date. | |||

-Do notuse the pen if the medicine is cloudy or has changed colour, or contains lumps, flakes or large particles. | |||
+Do notuse the pen if the medicine is cloudy or has changed color, or contains large particles, flakes, or clumps. | |||

-Do notuse the pen if any component is cracked or broken. | |||
+Do notuse the pen if any part is cracked or broken. | |||

-Do notuse the pen if it has fallen. | |||
+Do notuse the pen if it has been dropped. | |||

-Do notuse the pen if the orange cap is not on or is loose. | |||
+Do notuse the pen if the orange cap is missing or loose. | |||

-Do notuse the pen if the expiry date has passed. | |||
+Do notuse the pen if it has passed the expiration date. | |||

-In any of these cases, use a new pen. |
+In any of these cases, use a new prefilled pen. |

 C | Gather all the materials you need for the injection. |

-Wash your hands thoroughly with soap and water. | |
+Wash your hands well with soap and water. | |

-On a clean and well-lit work surface, place: | |
+On a clean, well-lit work surface, place: | |

-A new pen. | |
+A new prefilled pen. | |

 Alcohol wipes. | |